AlmaLinux 9.5 Released, Here’s What’s New

 AlmaLinux 9.5 'Teal Serval' released with kernel 5.14, featuring new compiler toolsets, updated application streams, and enhanced security features.

-One of the highlights of this release is the upgraded distributed Linux kernel version to 5.14, which promises improved performance and enhanced security.
-The new version also sees substantial updates in compiler toolsets, featuring GCC Toolset 14, LLVM Toolset 18.1.8, Rust Toolset 1.79.0, and Go Toolset 1.22.
+One of the main highlights is the upgraded Linux kernel 5.14, which promises improved performance and enhanced security.
+The new version also sees substantial updates in compiler toolsets, featuring GCC Toolset 14, LLVM Toolset 18.1, Rust Toolset 1.79, and Go Toolset 1.22.

 For those using the GCC 11.5 compiler, the addition of Annobin 12.70 further strengthens the development ecosystem, providing developers with a robust set of tools to enhance code security and optimization.